golery/goapi/README.md

 1. appId: number (int2 = smallint)

-# RELEASE TO SANDBOX
+# RELEASE
 1. ./scripts/deploy-sandbox to build and deploy a sandbox version to koyb
 2. ./scripts/release: create tag for release
-   manually pull and run the docker image on gcp
+3. manually pull and run the docker image on gcp TAG=latest source run-goapi.sh